-5.20.1 JTAG Device-Specific Information
+5.19.1 JTAG Device-Specific Information

-5.20.1.1 IEEE 1149.1 JTAG Compatibility Statement
+5.19.1.1 IEEE 1149.1 JTAG Compatibility Statement

-The TMS320DM642 DSP requires that both $\overline{\text{TRST}}$ and $\overline{\text{RESET}}$ be asserted upon power up to be properly initialized.
-While $\overline{\text{RESET}}$ initializes the DSP core, $\overline{\text{TRST}}$ initializes the DSP's emulation logic.
+The TMS320DM643 DSP requires that both TRST and RESET be asserted upon power up to be properly initialized.
+While RESET initializes the DSP core, TRST initializes the DSP's emulation logic.
 Both resets are required for proper operation.

-Note: \overline{TRST} is synchronous and must be clocked by TCLK; otherwise, BSCAN may not respond as expected after \overline{TRST} is asserted.
+Note: TRST is synchronous and must be clocked by TCLK; otherwise, BSCAN may not respond as expected after TRST is asserted.

-While both $\overline{\text{TRST}}$ and $\overline{\text{RESET}}$ need to be asserted upon power up, only $\overline{\text{RESET}}$ needs to be released for the DSP to boot properly. $\overline{\text{TRST}}$ may be asserted indefinitely for normal operation, keeping the JTAG port interface and DSP's emulation logic in the reset state. $\overline{\text{TRST}}$ only needs to be released when it is necessary to use a JTAG controller to debug the DSP or exercise the DSP's boundary scan functionality. $\overline{\text{RESET}}$ must be released only in order for boundary-scan JTAG to read the variant field of IDCODE correctly.
-Other boundary-scan instructions work correctly independent of current state of $\overline{\text{RESET}}$.
+While both TRST and RESET need to be asserted upon power up, only RESET needs to be released for the DSP to boot properly.
+TRST may be asserted indefinitely for normal operation, keeping the JTAG port interface and DSP's emulation logic in the reset state.
+TRST only needs to be released when it is necessary to use a JTAG controller to debug the DSP or exercise the DSP's boundary scan functionality.
+RESET must be released only in order for boundary-scan JTAG to read the variant field of IDCODE correctly.
+Other boundary-scan instructions work correctly independent of current state of RESET.

-For maximum reliability, the TMS320DM642 DSP includes an internal pulldown (IPD) on the TRST pin to ensure that TRST will always be asserted upon power up and the DSP's internal emulation logic will always be properly initialized.
+The TMS320DM643 DSP includes an internal pulldown (IPD) on the TRST pin to ensure that TRST will always be asserted upon power up and the DSP's internal emulation logic will always be properly initialized when this pin is not routed out.
 JTAG controllers from Texas Instruments actively drive TRST high.
 However, some third-party JTAG controllers may not drive TRST high but expect the use of a pullup resistor on TRST.
 When using this type of JTAG controller, assert TRST to initialize the DSP after powerup and externally drive TRST high before attempting any emulation or boundary scan operations.

-Following the release of $\overline{\text{RESET}}$, the low-to-high transition of $\overline{\text{TRST}}$ must be "seen" to latch the state of EMU1 and EMU0.
+Following the release of RESET, the low-to-high transition of TRST must be "seen" to latch the state of EMU1 and EMU0.
 The EMU[1:0] pins configure the device for either Boundary Scan mode or Emulation mode.
 For more detailed information, see the terminal functions section of this data sheet.

-Note: The DESIGN_WARNING section of the TMS320DM642 BSDL file contains information and constraints regarding proper device operation while in Boundary Scan Mode.
+Note: The DESIGN_WARNING section of the TMS320DM643 BSDL file contains information and constraints regarding proper device operation while in Boundary Scan Mode.

-5.20.1.2 JTAG ID Register Description
+5.19.1.2 JTAG ID Register Description

 The JTAG ID register is a read-only register that identifies to the customer the JTAG/Device ID.
-For the DM642 device, the JTAG ID register resides at address location 0x01B3 F008.
-The register hex value for the DM642 device is: 0x0007 902F.
-For the actual register bit names and their associated bit field descriptions, see Figure 5-73 and Table 5-89.
+For the DM643 device, the JTAG ID register resides at address location 0x01B3 F008.
+The register hex value for the DM643 device is: 0x0007 902F.
+For the actual register bit names and their associated bit field descriptions, see Figure 5-69 and Table 5-79.